deadlyvipers/dojo_rules/introduction.md

-My name is Yuri Gaidarji and I`m beginning to study github at code school
+My name is Yuri Gaidarji and I`m beginning to study github at code school.
+My favorite path is JavaScript